Geophysical stratigraphy II: Seismic Stratigraphy

 - Reflector horizons needn't be lithologic boundaries.
 Layers with high concentrations of chert nodules make nice reflectors, for instance.

-As with so much else in stratigraphy, the ability to amass large quantities of information compensates for the uncertainty inherent in the information.
+As with so much else in stratigraphy, the ability to amass large quantities of information compensates for the uncertainty inherent in that information.
 In this case, patterns that are likely to be connected to stratigraphy can be observed at great depths in unexposed rock on land or beneath the sea, into which no well has been bored.

 Of course, if well-log or outcrop information is also available, seismic reflectors can reliably be connected to known lithologies.
 By this means we have learned that marine sediments tend to contrast strongly with continental ones. (right)